Diokuz/baron/readme.md

     // Default: 'scroller:last-child'
     bar: '.scroller__bar',

-    // CSS classname for bar when its needed (when container height above scroller heights)
+    // CSS classname for ROOT (not bar) when its needed (when container height above scroller heights)
     // Default: ''
-    barOnCls: 'scroller__bar_state_on',
+    barOnCls: 'baron',
+    // !!!
+Now applied to root element, not bar!

     // Top limit position for bar in pixels.
     // Default: 0
-    barTop: 2,
+    // barTop: 2,
-    // !Removed.
+    // !!!
+Removed.
 Use bar wrapper and CSS instead.
 See /demo/ for details

     // CSS selector for fixable header
     header: '.header__title',